DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/TransferObjectLayers/TOL-transfer-object-layers-user-guide.md

 ## Overview

 Transfer Object Layers helps you transfer or migrate Civil 3D drawing object layers settings to any other project or create Excel file format to define your standards.
-The tool provides two main options: transfer to files directly, and Excel export and import functionality for creating and managing standards.
+The tool provides two main options: transfer to files directly, and Excel export and import functionality for creating Object Layer Settings standards.

 **Key Features:**
 - **Two Main Options** - Transfer files directly or Excel file export/import